Worldwide cyber-crime network hit in coordinated raids

 The attack failed but froze the routers, causing outages in homes, businesses and government offices across Germany on Sunday and Monday, Deutsche Telekom executives said.

-Police said criminals had used the "AVALANCHE" botnet targeted in Wednesday's international raids since 2009 to send phishing and spam emails.
+Police said criminals had used the botnet targeted in Wednesday's international raids and known as "AVALANCHE" since 2009 to send phishing and spam emails.
 More than a million emails were sent per week with malicious attachments or links.

 When users opened the attachment or clicked on the link, their infected computers became part of the botnet.